freebayes/freebayes/README.md

 Garrison E, Marth G. Haplotype-based variant detection from short-read sequencing. *arXiv preprint arXiv:1207.3907 [q-bio.GN]* 2012

 If possible, please also refer to the version number provided by freebayes when it is run without arguments or with the `--help` option.
-For example, you should see something like this:

-    version:  v1.3.1-1-g5eb71a3-dirty

-This provides both a point release number and a git commit id, which will ensure precise reproducibility of results.

 ## Download